hydro-informatics/hydro-informatics.github.io/exercises/ex-sp.md

             SD_dict[year].append(in_vol - out_vol_target[month_no])
 ```

-* Flatten the dictionary to a list (we could also have done that directly) corresponding to the above-defined *SD* line:
+* Flatten the dictionary to a list (we could also have done that directly) corresponding to the above-defined $SD$ line:

 ```python
     SD_line = []